-The Psychology faculty help students prepare for their future careers and assist them in tailoring college to their individual goals.
-We do so in multiple ways, including individual advising by psychology faculty, a career development seminar, research experiences, for-credit internships, and teaching assistantships.
+Our faculty help students prepare for their future careers and assist them in tailoring their college experience to individual goals.
+We do so in several ways, including individual advising by psychology faculty, a career development seminar, research experiences, for-credit internships, and teaching assistantships.

-Psychology majors are assigned the same psychology faculty advisor from their sophomore through senior year.
-This approach enables advisors and advisees to know each other better over the years.
-(All freshmen are advised by the CAS Academic Advising Center.)
+Psychology majors are assigned the same faculty advisor from their sophomore through senior year.
+This approach allows advisors and advisees to know each other better over the years.
+(All freshmen are advised by the CAS Academic Advising Center).

 Career Development Seminar

-PSYC 390 is a 1-credit seminar during the junior year devoted to applying information on academic planning, career development, and graduate school.
-The course provides factual information on academic planning to psychology majors; dispenses essential information on preparing for graduate school and obtaining employment; and clarifies realistic career goals.
+PSYC 390 is a 1-credit seminar devoted to applying information on academic planning, career development, and graduate school.
+Students take it during their junior year.
+The course:

-The Psychology faculty strongly encourages students to engage in research as part of their academic experience.
+We strongly encourage students to engage in research as part of their academic experience.
 This recommendation applies to all students, independent of your particular interests and aspirations.

-The Psychology Department provides 4 avenues for faculty-sponsored student research.
+The department provides 4 avenues for faculty-sponsored student research:

 - All students may volunteer as a research assistant without academic credit.

 - The Faculty/Student Research Program (FSRP) enables undergraduates to conduct research and receive transcript recognition.